A Kids Book About Death

 This book dives right into the weighty topic that most adults prefer to avoid thinking or talking about: death.
 It explains the practical aspects and gracefully navigates the nuances of emotion and community that surround something we all experience.

-Taryn Schuelke, CT, CCLS, is the Grief and Bereavement Specialist on the Pediatric Palliative Care Team at Texas Children's Hospital.
+Taryn Schuelke (she/her), CT, CCLS, is the Grief and Bereavement Specialist on the Pediatric Palliative Care Team at Texas Children’s Hospital.
+She is certified in thanatology—death, dying, and bereavement—and a certified child life specialist.
 She thinks caring for children at the end of their life is a great honor and immensely sacred work.
-She hopes this book will be a helpful resource for dying and grieving children, as well as their grownups.

 Meet our Membership.